Several levels of support are provided:

 - IS YOUR CHILD STRUGGLING AT SCHOOL ACADEMICALLY OR BEHAVIORALLY AND YOU’D LIKE TO HAVE SOME HANDS-ON, RESEARCH BASED INTERVENTIONS TO SUPPORT THEM AND THEIR TEACHER?
 We’d love to meet with you and talk through your particular concerns to help develop an action plan.

-Are they suggesting a Response to Intervention Meeting or Section 504 meeting?
+- HAS YOUR CHILD’S SCHOOL CONTACTED YOU ABOUT STRUGGLES IN THE CLASSROOM AND ARE SUGGESTING A RESPONSE TO INTERVENTION MEETING OR SECTION 504 MEETING?
 We can walk you through the referral process and give you tips on how to play an active role in this process.

-If you need help interpreting the results and understanding the next steps, we can review the FIE with you and offer our evaluation expertise.
+- HAS YOUR CHILD RECENTLY BEEN EVALUATED BY THEIR SCHOOL AND A FULL AND INDIVIDUAL EVALUATION (FIE) HAS BEEN CREATED?
+If you need help interpreting the results and understanding the next steps that may be taken, we can review the FIE with you and offer our evaluation expertise.